 We believe in treating others, and especially kids (who model our behavior), respectfully.
-With connection in mind, we’ll show you how positive parenting and gentle discipline work as part of positive living.
+With connection in mind, we’ll show you how positive parenting and gentle discipline work in our day-to-day lives.
 (You can find articles about each topic from the bold positive parenting / learning / wellness headings on this page or from the drop-down menu at the top.)
 You can also skip right to the positive parenting page to learn more.

 Looking for positive parenting books by authors we trust?
 We have them, and we don’t share them here unless we’ve read them and found them helpful.